 Snowball data reveals that a user is subjected to 60 push messages every day out of which he interacts with only 5.5 of them and that doesn’t even count email notifications.
 This unprecedented spike in push messaging has tampered user experience, sometimes driving users even to the point of uninstalling.

-Secondly, for a push message to work it has to be triggered in real time so that timing and context don’t mess up.
+Secondly, for a push message to work, it has to be triggered in real-time so that timing and context don’t mess up.
 However, a majority of marketers are still evading automation technology and are stuck at the manual approach of running push campaigns.
-In this manual or rather traditional approach, a user is made part of a segment on the basis of his purchase history or attributes and later the marketer runs the campaign on the particular segment at his own ease.
+In this manual or a rather traditional approach, a user is made part of a segment on the basis of his purchase history or attributes and later the marketer runs the campaign on the particular segment at his own ease.